AniTrend/retrofit-graphql/.github/ISSUE_TEMPLATE/question.md

 ## Question
 <!-- Clearly and explicitly explain the details about your question -->
-I would like to know if...
-I have also searched in the closed issues and...

 ## Additional Context
 <!-- Any additional information regarding your question, you may also add screenshots if any under this section -->

-I am currently using...